Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

-Furthermore, cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$ are of a special interest from the following reason: structure of Macdonald polynomials $\tilde{H}_\mu$ have an intrinsic relation with an algebraic geometry \cite{Haiman2002}.
-It turns out that cumulants appears naturally in algebraic geometry \cite{DiNardoWynnZwiernik2017} and it is therefore natural to ask what kind of geometric information is encoded in the structure of Macdonald cumulants.
+Furthermore, cumulants $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$ are of a special interest from the following reason: the structure of Macdonald polynomials $\tilde{H}_\mu$ is directly related to algebraic geometry \cite{Haiman2002}.
+It turns out that cumulants appear naturally in algebraic geometry \cite{DiNardoWynnZwiernik2017} and it is interesting to investigate what kind of geometric information is encoded in the structure of $\ka(\tilde{H}_{\la_1},\dots, \tilde{H}_{\la_r})$.
 Secondly, we recall that one of the most typical application of cumulants in the context of probability is to show that a certain family of random variables is asymptotically Gaussian.
-Especially, when one deals with discrete structures, whose ``observables'' form a nice algebraic structure, the main technique is to show that conditional cumulants have a certain \emph{small cumulant property} exactly of the same form as in \cref{theo:podzielnosc}; see \cite{Sniady2006c, FerayMeliot2012, Feray2013, DolegaSniady2017}.
+Especially, when one deals with discrete structures, whose ``observables'' form a nice algebraic structure, the main technique is to show that conditional cumulants have a certain \emph{small cumulant property} exactly of the same form as in \cref{theo:podzielnosc}; see \cite{Sniady2006c, FerayMeliot2012, Feray2013, DolegaSniady2018}.
 It is therefore natural to ask for a probabilistic interpretation of \cref{theo:podzielnosc}, which leads to some kind of a central limit theorem.
-The most natural framework to investigate this problem seems to be related with Macdonald processes introduced by Borodin and Corwin \cite{BorodinCorwin2014} and it is interesting to relate our work with this probabilistic aspect.
+The most natural framework to investigate this problem seems to be related to Macdonald processes introduced by Borodin and Corwin \cite{BorodinCorwin2014} and it would be interesting to link our work with this probabilistic aspect.